tictools/javascrtipt-foundations/class/GOT/README.md

 # Game Of Thrones classes exercise

-<div style="border: 1px solid #323330; border-radius: 4px; padding: 8px">You will create a class structure in JS that reflects the following data model</div>
+You will create a class structure in JS that reflects the following data model.

 In Game of Thrones there are characters.
 All those characters have the following information: